mrkmurthy/goldbar-puzzle-automation/README.md

 This project has been automated in
-Serenity BDD Framework to find the fake gold bar using a weghing scale in minumum number of attempts.
+Serenity BDD Framework to find the fake gold bar using a weighing scale in minimum number of attempts.
 Application link: _http://ec2-54-208-152-154.compute-1.amazonaws.com/_

 **Requirements:**